AvePoint/cloud-api/docs/docs/services-and-features/insights/sharingLinks/linkSummary.md

 ## Request Sample

 To use this API, send a GET request to the specified endpoint, including necessary parameters as defined.
 This will return the relevant link summary details in a structured format, enabling easy integration with other systems or applications.
+The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/sharingLinks/https%253A%252F%252Fm365x636363.sharepoint.com%252Fsites%252Fjuly2022publicteam01/summary?linkType=32&pageSize=100&nextLink=1231